 It might be helpful to understand the concept of “Ellising” a building.
 There’s two generally simultaneous actions a landlord must take: (1) evict the tenants and (2) legally remove the building from the rental market.

 Courts have ruled that the tenant’s eviction notice cannot expire before the building is “withdrawn” from the rental market.
 A building is “withdrawn” 120 days (or one year if there is a senior or disabled tenant) after the landlord files a “Notice of Intent To Withdraw Units.”
 During the 120 day period, the withdrawal remains an “intent” and the landlord retains the option of changing his/her mind.
+(However, the re-rental restrictions are set in place for the rent at the time the Notice of Intent to Withdraw Units was filed if a tenant vacates due to the Ellis eviction notice.)
 In 120 days, the intent becomes a fact and the buildings is “Ellised” or “withdrawn” with the Ellis restrictions then filed at the County Recorder.

 The process is as follows:

-1. Landlord issues tenants eviction notice effective 120 days after the landlord files the Notice of Intent (see number 2), and half of the relocation payment.
+- Landlord issues tenants eviction notice effective 120 days after the landlord files the Notice of Intent (see number 2), and half of the relocation payments.
 The other half is paid when the tenant vacates the unit.
+See document 577 for the relocation amounts.

 Within 30 days of vacating, tenants are required to notify the landlord of their current address and their wish to re-occupy the unit at the same rent, if it is rented again.
 Tenants should notify the landlord and the landlord’s attorney.
 The Rent Board will also provide tenants with a form to fill out and maintain a registry of tenants who wish to return including their current addresses, etc.